aimcosoftware/sp-api-help-for-.net/README.md

 End If

 ```
-## 2. Get the AWS STS token from your IAM User - required to make SP API calls
+## 2. Get the AWS STS token from your IAM User
+## Required to make SP API calls
 User your IAM user role credentials to get a security token
 ```
 TimeStamp = UTC.ToString("yyyyMMddTHHmmssZ")